daedalus-developers/daedalus.codes/README.md

 4. If successful initialize your instance by going at `http://localhost:8090/_/`

-   1. Whatever you put in the installer setup should also be in your `.env.development` credentials

-   2. Copy the `.env.example` to `.env.development`
+   1. Copy the `.env.example` to `.env.development`

       ```sh
       cp .env.example .env.development
       ```

+   2. Whatever you put in the installer setup should also be in your `.env.development` credentials

+   3. Pocketbase will auto migrate your database which is autosynced by pb through the `/pb/pb_migrations`.

 5. You local data that you have will stay with you as `pb/pb_data` is `gitignored` This will keep our production data pristine

+- Option to use the sample data just upload the `sampledata.zip` located at `pb` directory to your local pb instance at [Backups](http://127.0.0.1:8090/_/#/settings/backups)

 6. You can now install node dependencies using `pnpm install`